cjo5/dingo/README.md

-# Dingo

-## Introduction
+## Dingo

 Dingo is a programming language inspired by C++, Go and Rust.
-The goal is to create a system language with convenient syntax and features, while maintaining simple C interoperability without bindings.

-Currently only manual memory management is supported (C style) but later on the plan is to add support for an ownership model.
+The goal is to create an alternative to C and C++ that is more convenient to use.
+The main topics are: fast build times, simple C interop (from and to) and full memory control.

+Note: this project is still immature and changing every day.

+### Planned features

+* Initial module system
+* Methods and interfaces
+* Templates
+* Smart pointers

 ## Example

+TODO

+## Dependencies
+* Go
+* LLVM
+* Go LLVM bindings

 ## Installing

-### Dependencies
-* Go 1.6.2 or later
-* LLVM (some version)
-* Go LLVM bindings

-(Only tested on OS X)
+TODO